Welcome to the Experiment Tree Nodes Tooling Reference Guide.

 The Live Gate Node allows you to dynamically control the progress of participants.
 Participants that arrive at the Gate node will initially be held at that node, behaving as though it were a Delay Node.
 However, the researcher can control when the Gate 'opens' via a specific URL provided to the researcher in the Experiment Tree.

 Once opened, participants will be moved on to the next node in the tree automatically.
 An example could be if you are running a live event and want participants to be held at a certain point until you are ready for them to proceed to the next stage of the experiment.
 You can use a Live Gate Node to do this.
 Participants will be held here until you open the Gate via the link provided on the node.
 You could also use this as a replacement for a Delay node in the case where you want participants to be able to progress on a specific date/time, rather than a set delay from when they arrive.
-Once the 'Gate' has been opened, participants will automatically pass through it when they arrive there.
+The Live Gate Node is also particularly useful for Multiplayer studies - use a Live Gate node before each Lobby node in your study to control the flow of participants through the experiment.

 Title